SidGurajala/FunProject/index.md

     ## 6 -118.9804 47.25756     1     6 washington  adams    49      0

-This output is what we’ll use to create the map of cases that is the objective of this exercise.
+This output is what we’ll use to create the map of cases that is the objective of this whole thing.
 On to plotting\!

 ## MAKING A MAP: